flybywiresim/docs/docs/pilots-corner/advanced-guides/engines/asu-start.md

 - `EXTERNAL POWER` - `DESELECT`
     - Check the external power shows AVAIL to prevent ground crew injury.
 - `EXTERNAL POWER` - `DISCONNECT`

+!!! warning ""
-    - Due to MSFS modelling, this may not be fully possible as it shows external power connected constantly as long as the aircraft is on stand.
+    Due to MSFS modelling, this may not be fully possible as it shows external power connected constantly as long as the aircraft is on stand.

 - `AIR START UNIT` - `DISCONNECT`
     - Use the flyPad Ground page to remove the ASU.
 - `PACK 1` - `ON`